 People respond to visual measurements of progress.
 By showing how much has been achieved and how far there is to go, you can trigger various emotions and actions in people – motivation, competitiveness, charity, closure, desire for closure, etc. Setting a goal and showing people how they directly affect its outcome is the simplest, most effective way to spur them to action.

 Performance statistics are a popular data set for visualizations delivered on digital signage.
 These types of visualizations can capture a wide variety of information – call center statistics, registration numbers, event attendance, poll and survey respondents, program contributions, sales, and more.
 The basic premise behind performance statistics is measuring performance against goals.

 However, since we’re working with a dynamic medium in digital signage, you may want to use more than a static graphic to convey a message or data set to your audience.
-One terrific example is the energy dashboard from Visix partner, Lucid Design Group.
+One terrific example is the energy dashboard.

 This interactive visualization constantly updates and displays simple graphic representations of a building’s electricity, water, heating and cooling energy consumption.
 Cutting down environmental waste and the financial rewards associated with saving energy are great motivators for your audience.
 If they can see the resources they’re using, they can adjust their behavior accordingly to reduce consumption.